acumos/system-integration/docs/z2a/installation-guide.rst

 ..

-    Note:  Document development in progress.
-Subject to change.
+    | NOTE: Document is in the progress of development.

-..
+    | NOTE: Subject to change while the document content stabilizes.

 This installation guide describes how to deploy Acumos using the `Zero-to-Acumos` (z2a) tool. `z2a` was designed for those who require a simple